CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 You will need a working installation of Korona and python.
 It is also recommended to use git for obtaining the latest updates.

 The required python libraries are listed in the [requirements.txt](requirements.txt) file.
-To install the packages you can run `pip install -r requirements.txt`.
+To install the packages you can run `pip install -r requirements.txt` from the terminal.

 ### Environmental variables